adxl/Tic-Tax/README.md

 ~~~
 3. Use [ngrok](https://ngrok.com/) to play online with a friend, or open http://localhost:8080 in two tabs/windows for a local match.

+## Contributing
+An idea? feel free to contribute by making a pull request.